Skip to Main Content

 • "applied behavior analysis"

-It's also helpful when searching for a title -- of a governmental act, an organization, an article, etc.
+It's also helpful when searching for a title -- of a governmental act, an organization, an article, as shown here:

 • "education for all handicapped children"